particle-iot/spark-sdk-android/README.md

 ---

 ### Additional reference
-(WIP)what here? javadoc generated reference link?
+(WIP) include link to generated javadoc, or (better yet) find a better way to browse javadoc for an installed lib within Android Studio, and recommend using that

 For additional reference check out the [Reference in Cocoadocs website](http://cocoadocs.org/docsets/Spark-SDK/) for full coverage of `SparkDevice` and `SparkCloud` functions and member variables.
 In addition you can consult the javadoc style comments in `SparkCloud.h` and `SparkDevice.h` for each public method.
 If Particle Android Cloud SDK is integrated in your XCode project you should be able to press `Esc` to get an auto-complete hints for each cloud and device method.

 ## Installation

-Particle Android Cloud SDK is available through as a [JCenter repository](https://bintray.com/particle/android/cloud-sdk/).
-JCenter is the default dependency repository for Android Studio.
+The SDK is available through [JCenter](https://bintray.com/particle/android/cloud-sdk/).
 To install the Android Cloud SDK in your project, add the following to your app module gradle file:

 (WIP)what do we do with versioning here?
 We don't want to update the documentation each time we update version in the cloud SDK, on the other hand we don't want to break users apps when something changes